swaptacular/swpt_accounts/protocol.rst

 ----------------

-Upon receiving this message, the server makes sure that the specified account exists, and updates its configuration settings.
+Upon receiving this message, the server makes sure that the specified account exists, and updates its configuration settings. [#config-frequency]_

 debtor_id : int64
    The ID of the debtor.